C0DER11101/CPrograms/Pointers/Basic.md

 **The size of the pointer variable is same for all type of pointers but the memory that will be accessed while dereferencing is different.**

+# Pointer Arithmetic

+_Valid operations that can be performed with pointers:_

+* Addition of an integer to a pointer and increment operation.
+* Subtraction of an integer from a pointer and decrement operation.
+* Subtraction of a pointer from another pointer of same type.

+## Precedence of dereferencing operator and increment/decrement operator